wri/gfw/docs/Widget_Calculations_Docs.md

 ## 2. Dynamic Sentence Maths

-Some widgets have custom logic and calculations in ordder to produce human-readable statements about the chart data.
+Some widgets have custom logic and calculations in order to produce human-readable statements about the chart data.

 ### 2a.
 Peak Fire Season